SEWLESEWBIAZEN/SEWLESEWBIAZEN/README.md

 - 📫 You can contact me through +251 961 718 044 or via sewlesewbiazen65@gmail.com

 - ⚡ Fun fact: remote job hunter, start up enthusiast and challenge seeker.

+I am looking for enthusiastic partner to build a team from scratch.
+The team will be the startup team.
+The team may be entitled as:
+- business team
+- project team
+- technical team
+- startup team
+- and your ideas